-Here is a thought nugget I just realized: The more wisdom you can attain, the greater your potential to create wealth will be.
+Here is a revelation I just had: The more wisdom you attain, the greater your potential to create wealth will be.

 Since it’s ultimately wisdom and learning I’m after ⸺ I realize that every learning opportunity presented to me is EXTREMELY valuable.
 The money I accumulate is just a by-product of the adventure of learning I am on.

 So here is a list of reasoning for why I chose to buy my first investment property.
 As you read this, ask yourself, if you were in this position, would you have done it?

 REASON FOR BUYING MY FIRST INVESTMENT PROPERTY, POINT #1:

 First and foremost, it’s an awesome property, in a perfect location.
 I wouldn’t have entertained the idea unless I loved the property and would want to own it for the long term.

 Before I get into the positive financial aspects of the property, let me describe to you why I like it so much.
 Here it is: